 Tips for Writing a Resignation Letter for Personal Reasons

-Keep your reasons brief.
-You do not have to go into detail as to your reason for leaving.
+- Keep Your Reasons Brief: You do not have to go into detail as to your reason for leaving.
 You can simply say, “I am resigning for personal reasons,” or “I am resigning because of a family problem that requires all of my time.”
-If you want to go into more detail (for example, to say you are leaving to be a stay-at-home parent, or because of a family illness), you can explain.
-However, don’t get into the weeds offering too many specifics or too much information.
+If you want to go into more detail (for example, to say you are leaving to be a stay-at-home parent, or because of family illness), you can explain.
+Don’t get into the weeds by offering too many specifics or too much information.
 You want to keep the letter brief and to the point.

-Offer your help.
-If possible, offer your help during the transition period.
-You might offer to train a new employee, or help in some other way.
-If you can be flexible about your leave date, include an offer to stay longer if it’s helpful to your manager.
+- Offer Your Help: If possible, offer your help during the transition period.
+You might offer to train a new employee or help in some other way.
+If you can be flexible about your leaving date, include an offer to stay longer if it’s helpful to your manager.

 Resignation Letter Sample for Personal Reasons

 This is a resignation letter example for personal reasons.
 Download the resignation letter template (compatible with Google Docs and Word Online) or see below for more examples.